From our private database of 35,600+ case briefs...

 435 U.S. 519 (1978)

-The Natural Resources Defense Council (NRDC) (defendant) challenged a rule promulgated by the Atomic Energy Commission (AEC), arguing that the AEC denied it a meaningful opportunity to participate in rulemaking proceedings.
-Specifically, the NRDC argued that the absence of discovery or cross-examination rendered the proceedings inadequate.
-Upon finding that the procedures followed during the hearing were indeed inadequate, the Court of Appeals for the District of Columbia remanded the rule to the AEC.
+The Natural Resources Defense Council, Inc. (NRDC) (plaintiff), a nonprofit environmental interest group, and others filed a petition in federal court seeking review of an Atomic Energy Commission (defendant) decision to grant a license to the Vermont Yankee Nuclear Power Corporation (Vermont Yankee) (defendant) to operate a nuclear power plant in Vermont and a decision to grant a license to Consumers Power Corporation (Consumers) (defendant) to construct two pressurized water nuclear reactors to generate electricity and steam.
+The plaintiffs claimed the Commission’s Environmental Impact Statement (EIS), prepared pursuant to the National Environmental Policy Act (NEPA), was insufficient because it failed to address energy-conservation alternatives to the construction of the plant and reactors, proposed by several plaintiffs.
+The plaintiffs also argued that the Commission denied a meaningful opportunity to participate in rulemaking proceedings because the absence of discovery or cross-examination rendered the proceedings inadequate.
+Upon finding that the procedures followed during the hearing were indeed inadequate, the United States Court of Appeals for the District of Columbia remanded the rule to the Commission.
 The court found that employing full formal adjudicatory procedures during rulemaking hearings would create a more adequate record and would give interested parties a better opportunity to participate in the proceedings.
-Such procedural requirements were not included in the AEC's existing rulemaking processes.
+Such procedural requirements were not included in the Commission's existing rulemaking processes.
 The United States Supreme Court granted certiorari.

 Rule of Law